CromwellCMS/Cromwell/README.md

 ## Installation

-Cromwell CMS is a multi-package repository managed by Lerna (Cromwella recently).
-Simple "npm install" doesn't work here, but all installation handled by startup.js script in the root.
+All installation handled by startup.js script in the root.
 Script doesn't require any node_modules to be installed.

 ```sh
 $ npm run startup
 ```

-This script will check and install modules, compile system and start it.
+Cromwell CMS is a multi-package repository managed by Lerna (Cromwella recently), so the script will check and install modules via cromwella cli, compile system and start it.
-Also the script can be used on a regular basis to start CMS in production environment
+Also the script can be used on a regular basis to start CMS in production environment.

+Don't use "npm install my-package", it will delete all installed node_modules first.
+Read more about multi-package repositories in [Lerna docs](https://github.com/lerna/lerna)

 ## Services